 Source: ECB SPACE study

-A new so-called cashback initiative, launched on 8 December, offers an automatic refund from the state to citizens making in-store purchases with a payment card or smartphone app, as long as they first register on the national IO app.
+A new so-called cashback initiative, launched on 8 December, offers an automatic refund from the state to citizens making in-store purchases with a payment card or smartphone app, as long as they first See See-through register. on the national IO app.
 7.6 million people downloaded the app on the day of the scheme’s launch.
 This resulted in technical glitches, with many people complaining they could not activate the IO app.
 Blaming the huge volume of requests to access the system, the operators admitted some “inefficiencies” but said they were being addressed.

 Between 8 and 31 December 2020, with the Christmas Extra Cashback programme, consumers will receive a 10% refund up to a maximum of 150 euros on the condition that they make a minimum of 10 purchases with a payment card.
 January 2021.

 After January 1, 2021, shoppers will receive a 10% refund on the amount of purchases they make with cards or payment apps.
 There is no minimum amount of expenditure and it is possible to obtain reimbursements of up to 300 euros per year.
 Every 6 months, consumers who make a minimum of 50 payments, will receive 10% of the amount spent, up to a maximum of 150 euros in total reimbursement.

 The “Italia Cashless” programme also includes a lottery mechanism with prizes for shoppers who total the highest number of transactions.

 The government has earmarked 1.75 billion euros for the scheme for 2021, and three billion for the following year.
 It hopes that encouraging people to pay digitally will reduce the chronic tax evasion that costs the public up to 100 billion euros per year according to official estimates.